School Board Policy 412 Procedures-

 3. The district mileage matrix should be used to calculate travel from one district building to another.

 4. Mileage reimbursement vouchers will be processed through Accounts Payable on designated check run days throughout the year.
 Mileage reimbursements incurred during the current fiscal year (July 1 – June 30) must be submitted for payment prior to the posted deadline for the last check run in July.
 No reimbursements will be issued after that date.

 5. Examples for mileage reimbursement include:

 a.
 Two or more work sites: Mileage will be reimbursed between work locations.

-1. Employees who are required to utilize certain communications devices in the performance of their job duties shall, upon written approval from the appropriate director, receive reimbursement for said devices.
+1. Employees who are required to utilize certain communications devices in the performance of their job duties shall be reimbursed $65 per month, upon written approval from the immediate supervisor.

 a.
 The school district is exempt from the cost of sales tax for all materials and supplies that are purchased.